 Thanks for visiting my website.
-Here you'll discover the sorts of projects and activities I undertake as a professional historian.
+Here you'll discover the sorts of projects and activities I undertake as a professional historian and curator.
 I've over twenty years' experience in historical research and editing, university teaching, and museum exhibition creation.
 My specialties include:

 American material culture, consumption, and everyday life

 American 19th- and 20th-century social and cultural history